asquet/alter-zip/README.md

+Archive/unarchive based on [zip.js](https://github.com/gildas-lormeau/zip.js) - an old school lib.
+It is based on callbacks and cannot be installed with npm.
+But it works with web workers out of the box and has some usefull convenience methods.

+[JsZip](https://github.com/Stuk/jszip/) is another lib.
+It is easier to use and it can be installed and imported as a module, but there are no web workers.
+Probably worth taking a look.

+## Default readme follows ##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>